pkhorram/Optimizing-SSD-Multi-Object-Detection-Algorithm/README.md

 ## Datasets

 In this project we are using the `2007 and 2012 VOC trainval` dataset in order to train the model.
 Testing the model is implemented using `2007 VOC test` dataset.
+Instruction for downloading these datasets are shown below:

 ### VOC Dataset
 PASCAL VOC: Visual Object Classes